 Personal trainer Milena Opoloska talks starting small for big benefits…

-We asked Milena Opolska for help.
-She is a personal trainer at Anytime Fitness, based at the Willow Brook Centre, in Bradley Stoke, and is an expert in helping people get started on their fitness journey.
+The Interchange spoke to a personal trainer at Anytime Fitness, Milena Opolska, based at the Willow Brook Centre, in Bradley Stoke, for her advice on sticking to those fitness goals.

-For her third tip, Milena told us that the people who get the best results are those who enjoy what they do.
+Find a fun activity: Milena told us that the people who get the best results are those who enjoywhat they do.
 It may sound obvious but if you know you hate running but love swimming, don’t start your fitness journey with a run!

-Her fourth tip was to make sure you ask for help if you’re unsure about anything; don’t struggle on by yourself.
+Ask for help:If you’re unsure about anything; don’t struggle on by yourself.
 Fitness instructors or personal trainers can give you advice if you want to try something new or if you’re having a wobble and can’t see any improvement.
 They’re also great for support and encouragement.

-Finally, Milena said that consistency is key.
-You need to make fitness a habit in your new life and this can take a few weeks to get established.
+Consistency is key: You need to make fitness a habit in your new life and this can take a few weeks to get established.
 Go to the gym on the same day each week or at the same time of day.
 Follow the same programme for at least the first few weeks before branching out and trying something new.